frimtec/compal-wifi-switch/README.md

 ```

 #### Example
-To show the status use the following command:
+To show the status of the wifi signal, use the following command:
 ```
-> compal-wifi-switch status --host 192.168.1.1 --password <YOUR_PW>
+> compal-wifi-switch status --host 192.168.0.1 --password <YOUR_PW>

 ====================================================
  WIFI BANDS